johanseaxis/acap-native-sdk-examples/utility-libraries/curl_example/README.md

  *Copyright (C) 2021, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

 # A guide to building and running libcurl on ACAP3
-This README file explains how to build libcurl from source and bundle it for use in an ACAP.
-The example application uses libcurl library and to fetch data from
+This README file explains how to build libcurl from source and bundle it for the use in an ACAP.
+The example application uses the libcurl library to fetch data from
-URL and store the data in the application directory in AXIS Camera application platform.
+URL and store the data in the application directory on the Camera.

 Together with this README file, you should be able to find a directory called app.
 That directory contains the "curl_example" application source code which can easily be compiled and run with the help of the tools and step by step below.